micropython/micropython/docs/esp32/quickref.rst

 Installing MicroPython
 ----------------------

-See the corresponding section of tutorial: :ref:`intro`.
+See the corresponding section of tutorial: :ref:`esp32_intro`.
 It also includes a troubleshooting subsection.

 General board control